sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

   branch: my-batch-change-${{ outputs.projectName }}
 ```

-Create changesets only on workspaces defined within subdirectories `if:`:
+Create changesets only on workspaces defined within subdirectories using `if:`:

 ```yaml
 name: test-in